patelmeet1009/soldpress/readme.txt

 == Description ==

-[SoldPress](http://www.sanskript.com/products/soldpress) is a WordPress plugin to enable members of The Canadian Real Estate Assoiciation to easily disseminate MLS listing content on WordPress Sites.
+[SoldPress](http://www.sanskript.com/products/soldpress) is a WordPress plugin to enable members of The Canadian Real Estate Assoiciation to easily disseminate MLS listing content on their WordPress Sites.
 It helps ensure that listing content that is displayed is accurate, up to date, and uses CREA's trademarks correctly.

 SoldPress is designed to connect directly to CREA's API without the need to integrate with Third Party Vendors.
 The Plugin is **free** to use and comes with a basic templating engine.